marselyne/DSB10_Intro_to_M/README.md

 a recommendation.
 Do not confuse this with classification.
 You are not trying to predict anything.
 You are just looking at your data.

-Besides clustering algorithms, unsupervised learning includes dimensionality reduc- tion algorithms.
+Besides clustering algorithms, unsupervised learning includes dimensionality reduction algorithms.
 They help you to reduce the number of features or observations.
 It may be helpful if you have a lot of them, but you do not have sufficient resources.
 Also, they may help you to find some latent features and improve the quality of your algorithms in supervised learning.